cerner/fhir.cerner.com/content/millennium/r4/clinical/medications/medication-request.md

  ID                              | Value\[x] Type | Description
 ---------------------------------|---------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------
  `clinical-instruction`          | [String](https://hl7.org/fhir/r4/datatypes.html#string)                   | Extension to MedicationRequest.dosageInstruction.
 Represents instructions for an order that are intended for healthcare providers.
- `pharmacy-verification-status`  | [CodeableConcept](https://hl7.org/fhir/r4/datatypes.html#CodeableConcept) | Represents whether a MedicationRequest has been verified by a pharmacist.
-Supported values are 'Does not need pharmacy verification', 'Needs pharmacy verification', or 'Rejected by pharmacy'.
+ `pharmacy-verification-status`  | [CodeableConcept](https://hl7.org/fhir/r4/datatypes.html#CodeableConcept) | Represents whether a medication request was verified by a pharmacist.
+Supported values are `Does not need pharmacy verification`, `Needs pharmacy verification`, or `Rejected by pharmacy`.

 ### Swedish Extensions